ravens/awesome-telco/README.md

 ### 5G

 - [OAI NR](https://gitlab.eurecom.fr/oai/openairinterface5g/wikis/5g-nr-development-and-releases) - 5GNR related branch of the OAI code.
 You can follow the [weekly updates](https://trello.com/c/XBVaaHIO/26-5g-nr) to stay up to date.
-- [UE RAN SIM](https://github.com/aligungr/ue-ran-sim) - 5G UE/RAN Simulator.
-Require proprietary tool to compile.
+- [UERANSIM](https://github.com/aligungr/UERANSIM) - UERANSIM is the state-of-the-art 5G UE and RAN (gNodeB) simulator.
+The project can be used for testing 5G Core Network and studying 5G System.
 - [gnbsim](https://github.com/hhorai/gnbsim) - gnbsim is a 5G SA gNB/UE (Release 16) simulator for testing 5GC system.
 The project is aimed to understand 5GC system more efficiently than just reading 3GPP standard documents.
 - [Software gNB for free5GC](https://github.com/Srajdax/gnb) - The gNB function was built on the model of the other free5GC CN functions using all the pattern and helper class defined by the free5GC team.